thehoneymad/amazon-q-developer-cli/docs/project-wingman/amazon-q-chat-architecture.md

 #### ChatContext (lib.rs)

-The `ChatContext` struct is the central component that manages the chat session:
+The `ChatContext` struct serves as the conductor of our chat experience:

 ```rust
 pub struct ChatContext {